r4d4m4n71s/python_env_manager/docs/implementation_plan.md

-# Environment Manager Architecture Redesign Plan
+# Environment Manager Architecture Implementation

 ## Overview

-This document outlines the redesign of the Python Environment Manager architecture, focusing on improving separation of concerns, maintainability, and extensibility by applying SOLID principles.
-The main goals are:
+This document outlines the completed redesign of the Python Environment Manager architecture, focused on improving separation of concerns, maintainability, and extensibility by applying SOLID principles.
+The main achievements were:

-1. Extract command preparation logic into a dedicated method
+1. ✅ Extracted command preparation logic into a dedicated method
-2. Create a separate Runner hierarchy for command execution
+2. ✅ Created a separate Runner hierarchy for command execution
-3. Make a completely independent PackageManager
+3. ✅ Made a completely independent PackageManager
-4. Remove EnvManagerWithProgress class
+4. ✅ Removed EnvManagerWithProgress class in favor of the ProgressRunner

 ## Architecture Diagram